Mexican president to open new airport three years after scrapping alternative

 Some critics of the Felipe Angeles hub have questioned whether both airports will be able to operate properly simultaneously.
 The government is adamant that they well.

-(Reporting by Dave Graham Additional reporting by Diego Ore Editing by Rosalba O'Brien)
+(Additional reporting by Dave Graham and Diego Ore Editing by Rosalba O'Brien and Bill Berkrot)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))